luc-github/Plugin_oled_display/tools/Readme.md

 1. Create a directory named `debug_[fontname]_[size]/` containing:
    - Individual bitmap images for each character
    - A summary image showing all characters in the specified range
+   - A text file with character width information

 2. For each character, two PNG files are generated: